wp-plugins/wp-media-category-management/README.txt

 == Changelog ==

+= 0.2.0 =
+* Fixed bug managing post categories in combination with "Use Post Taxonomy" flag.
+* Improved asset images for repository.

 = 0.1.0 =
 * First version starting the plugin.

 == Upgrade Notice ==

+= 0.2.0 =
+* Fixed bug managing post categories in combination with "Use Post Taxonomy" flag.
+* Improved asset images for repository.

 = 0.1.0 =
 As this is the first version, there is no upgrade info yet.